 Get Help with Your Social Security Disability Claim or Denial

 We know how to handle SSD procedures and will take care of every step for you.
-We understand it’s stressful to be out work because of an injury or illness.
+We understand it’s stressful to be out of work because of an injury or illness.
 When you hire us, we’ll work on the complex legalities so you can focus on your medical treatment.

 To learn more about our experience with Social Security Disability claims and denials, call DeMayo Law Offices at (704) 291-9200.